AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_sequence.md

 ## AVsequence&trade;

-The [AV]sequence script allows for sequencing of poses, sounds and chat text to create a "scene".
+The AVP_sequence script allows for sequencing of poses, sounds and chat text to create a "scene".
 Each sequence is composed of any number of steps.
 If the sequence has multiple animations then a menu is given to control the sequence.
 You can also have sequences  that simply play a sound or some chat, whenever a pose is played.

-{% include important.html content="The [AV]sequence script is specifically made for couples or single-sitter setups.
+{% include important.html content="The AVP_sequence script is specifically made for couples or single-sitter setups.
 It is not suitable for controlling multiple solo sequences playing at the same time within the same setup prim or for playing sequences across separate prims.
 See the ['built-in' sequencing method](/avsitterplus_avpos.html#built-in-animation-sequence) for another option.
 For Yoga / Tai-Chi / Line Dancing see [here](https://avsitter.com/qa/815) instead." %}

-{% include note.html content="The [AV]sequence script can be found in the Plugins [BOX]." %}
+{% include note.html content="The AVP_sequence script can be found in the Plugins [BOX]." %}

 ### Sequence Basics
 To begin creating sequences:

-1. Add the [AV]sequence script and [AV]sequence_settings notecard to a prim that already has working poses.
+1. Add the AVP_sequence script and AVP_sequence_settings notecard to a prim that already has working poses.
-2. Design the structure of your scene by typing sequence commands into the [AV]sequence_settings notecard.
+2. Design the structure of your scene by typing sequence commands into the AVP_sequence_settings notecard.

-The following is an example [AV]sequence_settings notecard with one sequence, "Lovescene".
+The following is an example AVP_sequence_settings notecard with one sequence, "Lovescene".

 ```
 SEQUENCE Lovescene